Support for Pregnant or Breastfeeding Parents

 - Student Union: the UAA Mamava Lactation Pod is located in the Student Union at the bottom of the stairs near the bookstore.
 The code for the pod is available at the Student Union Information Desk.

-- Nursing: the School of Nursing has committed to providing Nursing students with a place to express milk in their Graduate Handbook.
+- School of Nursing: the School of Nursing has committed to providing Nursing students with a place to express milk in their Graduate Handbook.
 Contact the School of Nursing directly to inquire about a space.

 - Employees may also negotiate the use of other private, non-bathroom spaces screened from view with their supervisor or the UAA Human Resources Department.
 These spaces will meet the requirements of the Fair Labor Standards Act rules about break time for nursing mothers.
 See "Fact Sheet #73: Break Time for Nursing Mothers under the FLSA" (pdf).